WhiskersReneeWe/keras_image_classifer/README.md

 ## How to get it going?

-0. In Anaconda Prompt, do the following to create a virtual envrironment.
+0. In Anaconda Prompt, do the following to create a virtual environment.
 (For example, I name this project as dog_project) `conda create -n dog_project --file env.txt`
 1. Make sure all files in this repository are in the same directory on your local computer.
 2. In your command prompt, type the following commands sequentially,